 Locate and review the six criteria that must be achieved to have a credited operator action within a target set.

-Meet with your supervisor, a regional security branch chief, or a qualified SRA to discuss any questions you may have as a result of this activity.
+Meet with your supervisor, a regional security branch chief, or a qualified security SRA to discuss any questions you may have as a result of this activity.

-DOCUMENTATION: Security Risk Analyst Technical Proficiency Level Qualification SignatureISA-SRA-1.
+DOCUMENTATION: Obtain your supervisor’s or designated reviewer’s signature in the line item for Security Risk Analyst Technical Proficiency Level Qualification Signature Card Item ISA-SRA-1.

 (ISA-SRA-2) Target Set Regulatory Guidance and Framework